A Sparse Beta Regression Model for Network Analysis: Sparse beta -Regression Model

-Notice that $\eta$ essentially quantifies the approximation error we commit.
-We make the following assumption on $s^*$. \begin{Assum} $s^* = o\left( \frac{\sqrt{n}}{\sqrt{\log(n)} \cdot K_n }\right)$. \end{Assum} That means, up to an additional factor $K_n$ -- which is the price we have to pay for allowing our link probabilities to go to zero -- the permissible sparsity for $\beta^*$ is the permissible sparsity in classical LASSO theory for an effective sample size of order $n$.
-Clearly, assumption \ref{Assum: rate of s^*} is stronger than the condition $s = o(\sqrt{n})$ in Proposition \ref{Prop: compatibility condition Sigma}, which thus is not a major restriction.
+\begin{Assum} $s_{0,+}\frac{\sqrt{\log(n)}}{\sqrt{n}\rho_n} \rightarrow 0, n \rightarrow \infty$. \end{Assum} This assumption implies that, up to an additional factor $\rho_n^{-1}$ -- which is the price we have to pay for allowing our link probabilities to go to zero -- the permissible sparsity for $\beta_0$ is the permissible sparsity in classical LASSO theory for an effective sample size of order $n$.
+We state our first main theorem. \begin{Satz} Assume Assumptions \ref{Assum: minimum EW} and \ref{Assum: rate of s_0}.
+Fix a confidence level $t$ and let

-In our proof, we reformulate our likelihood problem in the language of the sample size adjusted design matrix.
-This new formulation is entirely equivalent to the previous one in (\ref{Eq: Penalized llhd with covariates}), but gives a different interpretation to the sample size adjusted Gram matrix.
-In particular, we introduce vectors $\bar{X}_{ij} = \frac{\sqrt{n}}{\sqrt{2}} X_{ij}$ and define